 A brief summary of the insights of the Buddha during the four watches of the night follows.
 These insights will be correlated with the different practices of the Bodhi-Tree meditation as we proceed with the explanation of the practice.

 The First Watch - The recollection of human past lives, and knowledge of the cycle of death and rebirth The Second Watch - The recognition that the cycle of rebirth affects all sentient beings in all worlds, and that the law of karma determines the quality and type of rebirth, and its suffering The Third Watch - The recognition of the cycle of causality that leads to death and rebirth, and the means of liberation from this cycle The Fourth Watch - The state of enlightenment, and the great awakening of the Buddha

 The Bodhi-Tree or wisdom-tree is a sacred symbol in Buddhism for a number of reasons.

 In all these cases, the Bodhi-Tree's symbolism gives access to the Dharmakaya, which is the most transcendent aspect of Buddhism.
 However, this access is not based on simple awareness.
-The access to the Dharmakaya comes via the Sambhogakaya, the pathways through the intermediate worlds of Tantric Buddhism, which have been mostly lost and forgotten.
+The access to the Dharmakaya comes via the Sambhogakaya, the pathways through the intermediate worlds of Mahayana and Vajrayana Buddhism, which have been mostly lost and forgotten.

 It represents the place of the Buddha's enlightenment, and is therefore sacred geographically.
 It is ancient.
-Some would say it is the mythical World Tree.
 Thus, it is sacred temporally.
 It represents growth towards liberation.
 Therefore, it is sacred developmentally.
 It was said to rain blossoms.
 Though these were said to represent the blessings of celestial buddhas and devas, they also symbolically represented the tree as being sacred aesthetically.